zeitungen/node-wii/README.md

 Video demo: [http://vimeo.com/23224874](http://vimeo.com/23224874)

 ### Linux/Unix ###

+#### Ensure you have the dependancies installed

+    $ apt-get install libbluetooth-dev libcwiid-dev

 #### Install `nodewii` by cloning source from __GitHub__ and running the `configure`, `make`, and `make install` commands: ####
 \*Note: `nodewii` assumes your library path exists at `~/.node_libraries` you can change this by specifying a new path\*